Does Baking Soda Clean Bathtubs?

 Instructions:

 1. Dilute the vinegar.
-To do it, mix the vinegar and water.
-Make sure that they are in equal parts.
+To do it, mix vinegar and water.
+Please make sure they are equal parts.

 2. Put the mixture into a spray bottle and use it to clean the area of the tub that has hard mineral build-up.
 Let it sit for about 30 minutes.
 This is when the magic happens.
 The acetic acid will break down dirt or oil compounds.

 3. Sprinkle the baking soda all over the tub.
-You can also put the baking soda first on the sponge or clean cloth and use it to dampen the stained area.
+You can also put the baking soda first on the sponge or clean cloth to dampen the stained area.
 Leave the baking soda and vinegar for a few minutes to sit.

 4. Scrub the tub gently to remove the dirt, mineral deposits, or soap scum altogether.